 When the German authorities decided to get rid of the walls, they kept the gate, which they redrafted into a triumphal arch, crowned with four bartizans taken from the destroyed ramparts.

-On the gate has been placed inscriptions commemorating four major historical events linked to the city’s history:
+On the gate have been placed inscriptions commemorating four major historical events linked to the city’s history:

 - 1473: Metz was almost seized by the soldiers of the Duke of Lorraine, disguised as merchants.
 They managed to get through the Porte Serpenoise to Harelle the Baker who worked next to the gate and on that night sounded the alarm when he recognised them.
 The awakened city defeated the attack.